www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/projects/2025-02-28-sigma-grind-from-march-4th-to-march-16th.md

     * [ ] This provides a default UI for features like persistent optimization problems, that are stored on the server and
     * [ ] No-code is no replacement for documentation.
+    * [ ] The no-code editor is probably not really needed for now.
+      When the editor was created, it was seen as a way to minimize amount of doc and to provide a tool for the user to learn and explor the software by experimenting.
+    * [ ] Multiple frontends make ensure, that the backend is really independent of the frontend.
+      Thereby, the backend does not rely on ANTLR.